bhuga/hubot-chatops-rpc/README.md

 `https://example.com/_chatops\nabc123.2017-05-11T19:15:23Z\n{"method": "foo"}`

 The signature header starts with the word `Signature`, followed by whitespace, followed by comma-separated key-value pairs separated by an `=`.
-Each value is closed with double quotes.
 Keys must be all lowercase.

  * `keyid`: An implementation-specific key identifier that servers can use to determine which private key signed this request.